 Top Things to Do in Húsafell, Iceland

 Húsafell is a tiny village surrounded by glaciers, ample hiking opportunities, and miles of lava fields.
-Most tourists make a stop to camp, visit two beautiful waterfalls, and check out some lava caves in nearby Reykholt or explore the newly opened Langjökull ice tunnel.
-Organized trips with a tour operator to Langjökull glacier are also available from Húsafell throughout the year.
+Most tourists make a stop to camp; visit two beautiful waterfalls, Hraunfossar and Barnafossar; and check out some lava caves in nearby Reykholt or explore the Langjökull ice tunnel.
+Organized trips with a tour operator to Langjökull glacier are available from Húsafell throughout the year.

 Sights